tydaeus/notes/windows/powershell/powershell_file_io.md

 This can be used to change encoding to UTF-8: `$myString | Out-File -Encoding "UTF8" $MyPath`.
 However, the Byte-Order Mark (`ï»¿`) will be written as the first several characters, which may result in incompatibility.

-`Out-File` appears to be the option best for **outputting content read from a UTF8 with BOM file as-is**.
+`Out-File` appears to be the option best for **outputting content read from a UTF8 with BOM file as-is**. `Out-File` in general **appears to be better at preserving existing formatting**, as long as the correct encoding is specified.
 Observed: when using Get-Content on a UTF-8 file with BOM, `Set-Content` dropped the BOM and mangled the special characters even with UTF8 set explicitly, while `Out-File` with UTF8 set explicitly properly preserved them.

 `Out-File` **does not lock** files while writing to them.

+This answer provides additional comparison between `Out-File` and `Set-Content`: https://stackoverflow.com/a/13544067

 ### Set-Content and Add-Content
 These are probably the **best general-purpose** ways to modify a file.